 We’re working with Brown University to create a draft plan for a broad, multi-city evaluation.
 We’re still planning that evaluation, trying to figure out how it looks across five cities, and whether the cities are open to that.
 It’s certainly been of interest, because evidence does matter.

 One of the unique aspects of LENA technology is that it provides incredible, real-time insight.
 Each city can use the technology to gain insights into how things are going across their community.
 LENA has determined fidelity measures for implementations by program — such as the amount of time between LENA Days — that we’ll be looking at and encouraging the cities to take into account.

 Q: Will there be upcoming opportunities for further replication/funding for this program?

 At the moment, there’s not an open grant opportunity for cities interested in replicating Providence Talks through this partnership.
 The plan is to evaluate how the replication is going in these cities, determine if there’s any changes or additional support needed, and possibly open another grant cycle in the future with those adjustments incorporated.
-In the meantime, LENA does have a funding opportunity available for cities that are interested in launching LENA Start in 2020.
+In the meantime, LENA does have a funding opportunity available for cities that are interested in launching LENA Start.